 - Stability of Intermediates

-The importance of organic chemistry in the present age is as immense as it had been since its inception.
-It plays an important role in our everyday life because food, medicines, paper, clothes, soap, perfumes, etc are indispensable to us for proper living.
-The study of organic chemistry is important for chemists and pharmacists in synthesizing medicines for the alleviation of human suffering.
+The importance of organic chemistry in the present age is as immense as it has been since its inception.
+It plays an important role in our everyday life because food, medicines, paper, clothes, soap, perfumes, etc., are indispensable to us for proper living.
+The study of organic chemistry is important for chemists and pharmacists in synthesising medicines for the alleviation of human suffering.

 The reactions in organic chemistry occur between organic compounds.
 Let us now study the different terminologies, classifications, field effects, types of reagents, the stability of intermediates, and properties in detail.

 The reactions in organic chemistry occur through the breaking and making of bonds.
 Bonds can cleave in either of two ways:

 If the covalent bonds between two elements break in such a way that each of the elements gets its own electrons, it is called homolytic cleavage.
 That is, each element gets an electron.
 Homolytic cleavage results in the formation of free radicals.

 In the above figure, we have used an arrow to show the movement of electrons.
 Here, in this case, the arrow used is called the fish-hook arrow, as it signifies that there is a movement of only one electron.